OpenScan-org/OpenScan3/README.md

 #### Accessing OpenScan3

 *   **Hostname:** `openscan3-alpha`
-*   **Web Interface:** Currently there is only API documentation available.
-Open a web browser on a device on the same network and navigate to `http://openscan3-alpha:8000/docs` or to `http://openscan3-alpha:8000/latest/docs` for a cleaner overview of API-Endpoints
+*   **Web Interface:** API documentation is available per version.
+Open a web browser on a device on the same network and navigate to `http://openscan3-alpha:8000/v1.0/docs` or to `http://openscan3-alpha:8000/latest/docs`.
+You can list available versions at `http://openscan3-alpha:8000/versions`.
 *   **SSH (if enabled):** `ssh pi@openscan3-alpha` (Password: `raspberry`)

 #### First Steps After Boot